pforret/jekyll.forret.com/_posts/2020/2020-01-16-when-the-api-returns-images.md

 ### 1.c.
 Static avatars

-These are service to turn a string into an image, in such a way that it&#8217;s easier to recognize them.
+These are service to turn a string into an image, in such a way that it's easier to recognize them.
 This can be used for people, or for projects.

 ![](https://robohash.org/pforret)
 <strong>ROBOHASH</strong>: https://robohash.org/pforret